 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

-Journal of General Management is hosted on SAGE Track SAGE, a web based online submission and peer review system.
+Journal of General Management is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit https://peerreview.sagepub.com/jogm to login and submit your article online.

 SAGE provides authors with online access to their final article.